Upload new images. The image library for this site will open in a new window.

 Remove the video from the media panel.

 Children and one caregiver participate in a variety of classroom activities to develop basic musical skills!
-Activities include:
+The caregiver stays in class and participates with their child!

-In addition to in class activities, we highly encourage music exploration in the home.
-Those who register will be given access to a Children's Music Playlist at the start of classes, and caregivers will be taught a 'Song of the Week' each week to use at home to assist with daily tasks (e.g. changing a diaper, cleaning up, getting dressed, and more!).
+In addition to in-class activities, we highly encourage music exploration in the home!
+Those who register will be given access to a Children's Music Playlist and caregivers will be taught a "Song of the Week" to use at home.
+These songs are great to sing while doing daily tasks with your child (e.g. changing a diaper, cleaning up, getting dressed, and more!).

 All of our teachers are certified in Early Childhood Level 1 through the Gordon Institute of Music Learning, and are currently Music Education majors at the University of Delaware.
 All classes are held in the Amy E. DuPont Music Building on the University of Delaware campus.